List of centuries in women's One Day International cricket

-The most recent century, as of November 2025, was scored by Laura Wolvaardt of South Africa against India at the DY Patil Stadium, Navi Mumbai in November 2025.
+The most recent century, as of September 2026, was scored by Hayley Matthews of West Indies against Zimbabwe at Harare Sports Club, Harare in September 2026.

 Meg Lanning of Australia holds the record for the most centuries, having scored 15.
-She is followed by Smriti Mandhana of India with 14 centuries, Suzie Bates of New Zealand with 13, Tammy Beaumont of England with 12, Laura Wolvaardt of South Africa with 11, and Nat Sciver-Brunt of England with 10 centuries.
+She is followed by Smriti Mandhana of India with 14 centuries, Suzie Bates of New Zealand, Laura Wolvaardt of South Africa and Hayley Matthews of West Indies with 13 centuries each.

-New Zealand's Amelia Kerr holds the record for the highest individual score in a WODI with 232* scored against Ireland in June 2018, eclipsing Belinda Clark's of Australia longstanding record of 229* scored against Denmark in 1997, becoming the youngest cricketer, male or female, to score a double century in One Day International cricket.
+New Zealand's Amelia Kerr holds the record for the highest individual score in a WODI with 232* scored against Ireland in June 2018, eclipsing the record of Australia's Belinda Clark's 229* scored against Denmark in 1997, becoming the youngest cricketer, male or female, to score a double century in One Day International cricket.
 As this was Kerr's first time reaching the milestone, the innings was also the highest maiden WODI century scored breaking Deepti Sharma of India's mark of 188 against Ireland during the 2017 South Africa Women's Quadrangular Series.
 Amy Satterthwaite of New Zealand has scored four consecutive WODI centuries, the sole player to do so.

-45 centuries have been scored by a player in a losing side, the highest score being 184* by South Africa's Laura Wolvaardt whose team lost to Sri Lanka in April 2024.
+47 centuries have been scored by a player in a losing side, the highest score being 184* by South Africa's Laura Wolvaardt whose team lost to Sri Lanka in April 2024.
 A further five centuries have been scored in matches that have ended in a no result.

-Australia leads the list with 79 centuries, followed by England with 75, New Zealand with 55 and India with 46.
-Bert Sutcliffe Oval in Lincoln, New Zealand, leads the list of where the most centuries have been scored with 14, ahead of the JB Marks Oval with 10, Gaddafi Stadium and Grace Road with 9, and Bristol County Ground, Seddon Park, and National Stadium in Karachi with 8 each.
+Australia leads the list with 82 centuries, followed by England with 77, New Zealand with 58 and India with 46.
+Bert Sutcliffe Oval in Lincoln, New Zealand, leads the list of where the most centuries have been scored with 14, ahead of the National Stadium in Karachi with 11, JB Marks Oval with 10 and Gaddafi Stadium and Grace Road with 9 each.